 HIV can also be transmitted through the sharing or reuse of blood contaminated equipment used for injecting drugs.
 It is important that needles, syringes and other injecting or piercing equipment are never shared between people.
 Sterile injecting equipment is available through Needle and Syringe Programs or many local pharmacies.

 Post exposure prophylaxis (PEP) is a treatment that may prevent HIV infection when taken immediately after exposure to HIV, preferably within 2 hours, but it may still be effective if taken within 72 hours (3 days) of exposure.
 PEP is a combination of anti-HIV drugs that must be taken exactly as prescribed at very specific times for a 4 week period.

 It is extremely important that a person who may have been exposed to HIV through contact with blood or body fluids from an HIV positive person seeks medical advice as soon as possible.
 For more information see related fact sheet - Post-Exposure Prophylaxis - HIV

 PEP is available free from most public hospitals or from sexual health clinics.
 Use this simple locator tool to find your closest location for PEP access.
-You may also find it useful to download or print out this PEP EMERGENCY CARD to take with you.

 Pre-Exposure Prophylaxis (PrEP)